Liesbeth Homans

-Liesbeth Homans (born 17 February 1973 in Antwerp) is a Belgian politician and is affiliated to Nieuw-Vlaamse Alliantie (N-VA, New Flemish Alliance).
+Liesbeth Homans (born 17 February 1973) is a Belgian politician and is affiliated to New Flemish Alliance.
 She was elected as a member of the Flemish Parliament in 2009 and as a member of the Belgian Senate in 2010.
+She has served as Minister-president of Flanders and Speaker of the Flemish Parliament since 2019.

+Biography

+Homans was born in 1973 in Wilrijk.
+She graduated in 1998 as a licentiate (master's degree) in history at the Catholic University of Leuven and obtained a degree in international politics at the University of Antwerp.
+During her student days she was active in the Katholiek Vlaams Hoogstudentenverbond (KVHV) group where she met future N-VA leader Bart De Wever.
+After being active in the Flemish nationalist People's Union party she was a founding member of the N-VA in 2001.
 She was chairwoman of the Openbaar centrum voor maatschappelijk welzijn (Public Centre for Social Welfare) in Antwerp from 2013 until July 2014, when she became a member of the Bourgeois Government as Flemish Minister for Local Government, Poverty Reduction, Housing, Civic Integration, Equal Opportunities, Cities and Social Economy.

 In July 2019 she became the first female Minister-President of Flanders in succession of Geert Bourgeois as he became member of the European parliament.
 The Homans Government was however only an intermediate government in attendance of a new Flemish government and was replaced in October 2019 by the Jambon Government.
 On 2 October 2019 she became Speaker of the Flemish Parliament.